Tithes & Alms

 -

-The Law of the Commandments are holy just and good so the Law itself is not sin or bad for us nor the problem per say.
-Rather, its actually Sin that is identified by the commandments and who deceives us to get us to transgress the Law of the Commandments that is the problem as it seeks to cause us to receive the wages of death through the sins we do:
+The Law of the Commandments are holy, just and good.
+So the Law itself is not sin or bad for us nor the problem.
+Rather, it's actually Sin (which is identified by the commandments) that deceives us to transgress the Law of the Commandments is the problem, as it seeks to cause us to receive the wages of death through the sins we do:

 Romans 7:7